sergiorivas/notifier/README.md

 - `--type`: Notification type (success, error, info, warning)
 - `--title`: Custom title for the notification
-- `--config-file`: Use a specific configuration file from ~/.config/notify/
+- `--config`: Use a specific configuration file from ~/.config/notify/
-- `--list-configs`: List all available configuration files

 ## Configuration